ElliotRedhead/WorkoutPlanner/README.md

 ## User Stories

 1. As a new user I want to create an account.

 2. As an established user I want to login to access my exercises.

 3. As a logged-in user I want to create a new exercise.

 4. As a logged-in user I want to edit one of my exercises.

 5. As a logged-in user I want to delete one of my exercises.

 6. As a logged-in user I want to clone another user's exercise.

 7. As a logged-in user I want to mark my exercise as complete.

+8. As a logged-in user I want to add a new user to my "followed" list.

+9. As a logged-in user I want to remove a user from my "followed" list.

 ### User Story Fulfilment

-1. Upon loading the site the user is directed to a login page, this page is shown as a higher priority than the register page as the user may have previously registered on another device and encourages them to use an existing account if possible.
-As the user in this scenario does not have an account the link below the login form redirects to the register form.
+1. Upon loading the site for the first time: the user is directed to a welcome page with links to both register/login pages, upon selecting the option to register the user is redirected to a register form.
 User-input of invalid credentials throws an error modal with feedback as to which fields are invalid.
-If valid credentials are entered: the user details are added to the database and the user is redirected to their exercise list.
+If valid credentials are entered: the user details are added to the database and the user is presented with a modal to either go to their own exercise list or view all exercises.
 The field for email address is only required to encourage users to only create one account per person.

-2. Upon loading the site the user is directed to a login page.
+2. Upon loading the site the user is directed to a login page this page is shown as a higher priority than the register page as the user may have previously registered on another device and encourages them to use an existing account if possible.
 If the user submits invalid credentials a error modal is displayed detailing the invalid field.
-If valid credentials are submitted the user is redirected to their list of exercises.
+If valid credentials are submitted a modal is displayed with options to either go to their own exercise list or view all exercises.

-3. If the user is not on the "My Exercises" page, they can select "My Exercises" from the navigation bar.
-Selecting the "Create new exercise" button displays a form with a placeholder example for guidance.
+3. The user can create a new exercise from most pages once logged-in by selecting the "Create new exercise" button at the top of the page.
+On button press: a form with a placeholder example is displayed for guidance.
 All fields require population for the form to be submitted, upon successful submission a modal is displayed and the user is redirected to their exercise list.

 4. The user can select the "Edit" button on exercise cards they are the owner of, this redirects to a form to alter the individual properties of the exercise.
-Upon valid population of required fields and activation of the "Confirm" button
+Upon valid population of required fields and activation of the "Confirm" button a modal feedbacks that a new exercise has been created.

 5. The user can select the "Delete" button on exercise cards they are the owner of, the target exercise is removed from the database and the user is redirected to their list of exercises.
+A response modal is not shown for this function as the user can see in their list that the card has been successfully removed during the redirect.

 6. The "Clone" button is available for all exercise cards, regardless of the owner.
 Activation of the clone button directs the user to a form with all properties pre-filled with the properties of the cloned exercise, the user has the option to edit the exercise properties before activating the "Confirm" button.
-Upon confirmation, the new exercise is added to the user's list.
-If an exercise has been cloned accidentally the user has the option to delete the new exercise.
+Upon confirmation, the new exercise is added to the user's list and a modal is displayed to provide feedback to the user.

 7. The owner of the exercise has the "Complete" button available for activation on the exercise card.
 Upon activation: the style of the card is updated to reflect the new completed state as has been updated in the database.

+8. Accessing the "followed users" page from the navbar displays a page of any existing followed user cards.
+Ensuring the toggle in the top-right is set to "add user" allows the user to type the name of the target user in the text box below that.
+Upon selecting the plus button, the target user is added to the followed user list and their cards are displayed on the page also.

+9. Accessing the "followed users" page from the navbar displays a page of any existing followed user cards.
+Ensuring the toggle in the top-right is set to "remove user" allows the user to select the target user from the dropdown list.
+After selecting the target user: activating the minus button removes the target user from the followed user list, the corresponding exercise cards are no longer displayed on the page.

 ## Design & Styling